matovitch/schoco_old/README.md

 ## What is this thing ?

-Schoco is a fast coroutine scheduler based on dynamic dependency graphs.
-Currently Unix system V ABI only.
+Schoco is a C++ library providing a stackful coroutine scheduler based on a dynamic dependency graphs.
+It is currently Unix system V ABI (aka.
+Linux) only.

 To be continued...